 How to Substitute

-Fresh fire roasted peppers and chilies can be substituted in any recipe that calls for peppers.
+Fresh fire-roasted peppers and chilies can be substituted in any recipe that calls for peppers.
 The addition of the smoky flavor will add to most any recipe.
-They also make a great appetizer or the base for a fresh salsa, so try roasting up some peppers next time you're in the mood for a flavor with a bite.
+They also make a great appetizer or the base for fresh salsa, so try roasting up some peppers next time you're in the mood for a flavor with a bite.